uggla/cloud_native_app/README.md

 The Customer will give you 2 servers pre-installed with CentOS 7, to deliver the application in production.

-Your company gives you an access to an openstack tenant to develop your environment (factory).
+Your company gives you an access to an OpenStack setup hosting a tenant to develop your environment (factory).

 ## Objectives